 "Weigh your next words wisely, Imer.
 I'm beginning to think that maybe I should have had the Serbian waste you instead."

-Lendina, combing her long hair from the side of her face with her fingers, focused her brown eyes directly at the camera.
+Lendina, combing her long hair from the side of her face with her fingers, focused her brown eyes directly on the camera.

 “Father, I must side with my husband here.
 You kept the Chicago group out of your planning.
 Had we known more, we might have spotted a flaw in your operation.
 I wouldn’t have used my husband’s words, ‘You fucked up.’
-But the responsibility for this failure resides not in Chicago, obviously.”
+But the responsibility for this failure resides not in Chicago.”

 "All right, stop that right now!"
 Luvas Vercuni, head of the Seattle operation, said.
 "You two are doing what the Chicago Police and FBI want us to do: fight among ourselves.
 How much did you spend on this operation, Arsen?"